JetChars/JetChars.github.io/source/docs/devstack_t13g/index.rst

             cfg.IPOpt('local_ip', version=4,
         AttributeError: 'module' object has no attribute 'IPOpt'

-| Open file "/opt/stack/neutron/neutron/plugins/openvswitch/common/config.py", we can easily find that cfg is a component of oslo.config.
+| **Solution :** Open file "/opt/stack/neutron/neutron/plugins/openvswitch/common/config.py", we can easily find that cfg is a component of oslo.config.
 |
 ::